markmoxon/elite-source-code-library/versions/apple/README.md

 * "M" and "J" can still be pressed when the charts are showing.

-* Joystick fire button can be used to configure joysticks from the title screen.
+* The joystick fire button can be used to configure joysticks from the title screen.

 * If the energy bomb is already going off and we press "B", the effect restarts.